 (6) FURNISHINGS.
-All furnishings and appliances in an operator-provided camping unit shall be and maintained clean and in a good repair.
+All furnishings and appliances in an operator-provided camping unit shall be maintained clean and in a good repair.
 (7) FOOD AND BEVERAGE UTENSIL SANITATION. (a) Equipment required.
-If an operatorprovided camping unit is supplied with multiuse food and beverage utensils, the operator shall equip the camping unit with, at minimum, a two-compartment sink supplied with water under pressure to clean the utensils.
-This rule first applies to an operator-provided camping unit that is remodeled or placed in the campground after the effective date of this rule.
-[LRB inserts effective date]
+If an operator-provided camping unit is supplied with multiuse food and beverage utensils, the operator shall equip the camping unit with, at minimum, a two-compartment sink supplied with water under pressure to clean the utensils.
+This rule first applies to an operator-provided camping unit that is remodeled or placed in the campground after February 1, 2016.